Chicago Electric Scooter Accident Attorneys

 - Scooters can only drive up to 15 miles per hour.

 - Machinery malfunctions: There are many reports of scooters malfunctioning while riders are operating these vehicles.
 Brakes can fail, leading to loss of control of the vehicle.
-Other riders report the battery crashing in the middle of the ride, as well of the lock of the front wheel mid-ride.
-The tires can go flat, the handlebars can detach, and the throttle can be stuck on full speed.
+Other riders report the battery crashing in the middle of the ride, as well as the lock of the front wheel mid-ride.
+The tires can go flat, the handlebars can detach, and the throttle can be stuck at full speed.
 All of these conditions can lead to serious consequences and injuries to the rider.

 - Improperly parked scooters: Because of the lack of education and regulation of these vehicles, riders do not properly park these scooters in safe places.
 Scooters can cause injuries to disabled people when riders park them in designated handicap spots or ramps.
 They can also harm people exiting and entering buildings when riders park them in front of these building doors.
-In addition, some riders abandon scooters in the middle of roads and sidewalks, which can be a serious hazard to drivers and pedestrians alike.
+In addition, some riders abandon scooters in the middle of roads and sidewalks, which can be a serious hazard to drivers, bicyclists and pedestrians alike.

-- Improper use of scooters: Many electric scooter riders can operate them in an unsafe way.
+- Improper use of scooters: Many riders can operate them in an unsafe way.
 They can allow young or unsupervised children to ride these machines, causing injury or death to the child.
 They can use the scooters on city streets without bike lanes, or ride multiple scooters at once in a large group.
 In addition, multiple people on one scooter is a serious hazard, as well as using the scooter in an undesignated location.

 - Accidents involving motorists, pedestrians, and other scooters: Electric scooters and other vehicles and pedestrians are a volatile mix.
 Electric scooter riders can crash into pedestrians or cause pedestrians to fall while they are riding.
 Scooters can also swerve into traffic, leading to motor vehicle collisions or falls.
 In addition, motorists could cause accidents with other vehicles, scooters, or even pedestrians while trying to avoid a scooter on the road.